JAMIE

 Graceful degradation as a baseline.
 Every external fetch is wrapped in Promise.allSettled with per-source isolation.
 When TMDB has a bad morning, news and scores still ship; entertainment degrades to empty with a warning.
 When ESPN goes down, you still get news and podcasts.
 One outage doesn't kill the day.

 Team color accessibility built in.
 Every team color routes through an ensureContrast() utility that compares the brand color against the current theme's surface luminance and substitutes the alternate when contrast is insufficient.
 Light mode and dark mode both supported.
-The dashboard uses team brand colors aggressively — scoring breakdowns, F1 session tables, box-score row hovers — and the contrast logic keeps every one of them readable.
+The dashboard uses team brand colors aggressively — scoring breakdowns, schedule tables, box-score row hovers — and the contrast logic keeps every one of them readable.

 JSON in, files out.
 The three slices below show the shape of the pipeline end to end — the digest artifact, the fetch wrapper that keeps it resilient, and the filter that turns raw RSS into clean signal.
 Pick one.